Vaashtor/First-game-jam/README.md

 Features to be added:

-1. Line around a button, that will be getting closer and closer to the center of it.
+1. Line around a button, that will be getting closer and closer to the center of it. # Scratch that, we're out of time

-2. Implement random button generation
+`2.
+Implement random button generation`

-3. Make a script so that points will be awarded if button is pressed in time
+`3.
+Make a script so that points will be awarded if button is pressed in time`